ellerrs/tweetProcessor/README.rst

         $ python ./setup.py install

         # install word filters used by nltk
+        # files can go in your path, or /usr/lib/nltk_data
         $ python -m nltk.downloader all

         # new version of pymongo 2.8